Essiac tea is an herbal tea that has gained widespread popularity among natural health enthusiasts in recent years.

-Furthermore, the product has not been approved for the treatment of cancer or other medical conditions by the FDA (1).
+Furthermore, the product has not been approved for the treatment of cancer or other medical conditions by the Food and Drug Administration (FDA) (

-It may also be associated with numerous side effects, including nausea, vomiting, frequent urination and increased bowel movements (1).
+It may also be associated with many side effects, including nausea, vomiting, frequent urination, and increased bowel movements (

 Therefore, more research on Essiac tea’s potential effects on health is needed before it can be recommended.